Faizee669/introvert-extrovert-classifier/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the APACHE2.0 License.
 Feel free to use it for academic, educational, or portfolio purposes.

 ---

 ## Contact

-Maintainer: [Your Name or GitHub handle]
+Maintainer: Faizee669
 Feel free to open issues or pull requests for suggestions and improvements.

 ---